Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Conclusion

 \section{Conclusion}

-In this paper, we have introduced the Cross3DVG dataset, which serves as a benchmark for evaluating the performance of 3D visual grounding models trained on one dataset and tested on another.
-We have provided detailed insights into the dataset creation process using crowdsourcing, as well as baseline experiments to gain a better understanding of the models' behavior and performance.
-We believe that this benchmark dataset will significantly contribute to the advancement of 3D visual grounding research, particularly in the context of robust 3D understanding for real-world applications such as home robots and AR/VR systems.
-These applications often operate in diverse environments and rely on various sensors, requiring models that can generalize well across different datasets and effectively interpret spatial and semantic information through language.
-This benchmark will serve as a valuable resource for developing more robust and effective visual grounding models, advancing the field of 3D understanding and its practical applications.
+As described herein, we have introduced the Cross3DVG dataset, which serves as a benchmark for evaluating the performance of 3D visual grounding models trained on one dataset and tested on another.
+Moreover, we have provided detailed insights into the dataset creation process using crowdsourcing, as well as baseline experiments to elucidate models' behaviors and performance.
+This benchmark dataset can contribute importantly to the advancement of 3D visual grounding research, particularly in the context of robust 3D understanding for real-world applications such as home robots and AR/VR systems.
+These applications often operate in diverse environments and rely on various sensors, requiring models that are able to generalize well across different datasets and which can interpret spatial and semantic information through language.
+This benchmark is expected to serve as a valuable resource for developing more robust and effective visual grounding models, thereby advancing the field of 3D understanding and its practical applications.